 - 🚕 Take a tuk-tuk tour around the traditional town of Santiago Atitlán

 Looking for the best places to stay around the lake?
-I would highly suggest basing yourself out of either San Pedro or San Marcos during your time here (if you are wanting to be in the more popular/developed towns with plenty of restaurants and hotels).
-Here are the coolest hotels in San Pedro and a fun San Pedro foodie guide.
-Otherwise, the super unique hotel near the town of Jaibalito called La Casa Del Mundo offers extremely impressive views of all three volcanoes and Lake Atitlán.
+I would highly suggest basing yourself out of either San Pedro or San Marcos during your time here.
+This is especially true if you want to be in one of the more popular towns with plenty of restaurants and hotels.

-Day 1: Arriving in Lake Atitlan
+Day 1: Arrive in Lake Atitlan

 Main boat dock in Panajachel

 While this town isn’t the biggest around the lake (Santiago Atitlán is), there are plenty of things to do.
-Amenities — i.e. restaurants, hotels, cafes, etc — are aplenty, so there’s little you’ll be longing for.
+Amenities — i.e., restaurants, hotels, cafes, etc — are aplenty, so there’s little you’ll be longing for.

 Once you’re in Pana, you can go paragliding (reserve ahead), sunrise kayaking, shopping for textiles on Calle Santander, and more.
 The butterfly reserve nearby is a beautiful place to visit.